ehg11/chess-2/README.md

 - The fishy queen behaves exactly how the queen does in normal chess.
 - When the fishy queen is taken, the fishy queen is removed from the board.

+### Bear
+- The bear begins in the middle of the board.
+Until a player moves the bear to a valid position, the bear is not in play.
+The game proceeds as if the bear does not exist.
+- Either player can take control of the bear on their turn.
+From the center of the board, the bear must first move to positions `D4, D5, E4, or E5`.
+From there, either player can move the bear to any of the 8 adjacent positions (including diagonals).
+- The bear cannot take pieces.
+However, the bear can be taken.
+The monkey may also jump over the bear, provided it is in a valid space--the center of the board is not a valid space.

 ## Win Condition
 - The game is over when both the king and queen are captured.
 The jail for the white king and queen is next the the A file; the jail for the black king and queen is next to the H file.
 The jail cells are on the 4th and 5th rank.
 - When a king or queen is captured, the player that captured the king or queen can select which jail square (4th or 5th rank) to put the captured piece into.